 - 1 point per $1 spent on all other purchases*

 The best part about the BMO eclipse Visa Infinite Card is how fast it earns rewards.
-Cardholders get 5x the points on gas, groceries, dining, and transit, which includes purchases from takeout joints, food delivery services, and rideshares.
+Cardholders get 5x the points on gas, groceries, dining, and transit – and this includes purchases from takeout joints, food delivery services, and rideshares.

 Benefits

-As for unique selling points, the BMO eclipse VI’s list of benefits starts with a $50 annual lifestyle credit.
+As for unique selling points, the BMO eclipse Visa Infinite Card's list of benefits starts with a $50 annual lifestyle credit.
 Each year, your first purchase of $50 or more will automatically cause a $50 rebate to appear on your next credit card statement.

-The rest of its perks fall under Visa Infinite, Visa’s second-best credit card program, which includes:
+The rest of its perks fall under Visa Infinite, which includes:

 - 24/7 complimentary assistance with restaurant reservations, travel itineraries, and other requests through Visa Infinite Concierge

-- Access to exclusive in-person dining events featuring Michelin-starred chefs and wine and cocktail pairings at top restaurants from Toronto to Vancouver through the Visa Infinite Dining Series
+- Access to exclusive in-person dining events featuring Michelin-starred chefs and wine and cocktail pairings at top restaurants from across the country through the Visa Infinite Dining Series

 - Automatic Silver Status – including 10% off golf fees, merchandise, and lessons at 150+ golf courses worldwide – through Troon Rewards